pypy/pypy/pypy/doc/getting-started-dev.rst

 or start off at one of the following points:

-*  `pypy/interpreter`_ contains the bytecode interpreter: bytecode dispatcher in pyopcode.py_, frame and code objects in eval.py_ and pyframe.py_, function objects and argument passing in function.py_ and argument.py_, the object space interface definition in baseobjspace.py_, modules in module.py_ and mixedmodule.py_.
-Core types supporting the bytecode interpreter are defined in typedef.py_.
+*  `pypy/interpreter`_ contains the bytecode interpreter: bytecode dispatcher in `pypy/interpreter/pyopcode.py`_, frame and code objects in `pypy/interpreter/eval.py`_ and `pypy/interpreter/pyframe.py`_, function objects and argument passing in `pypy/interpreter/function.py`_ and `pypy/interpreter/argument.py`_, the object space interface definition in `pypy/interpreter/baseobjspace.py`_, modules in `pypy/interpreter/module.py`_ and `pypy/interpreter/mixedmodule.py`_.
+Core types supporting the bytecode interpreter are defined in `pypy/interpreter/typedef.py`_.

 *  `pypy/interpreter/pyparser`_ contains a recursive descent parser, and input data files that allow it to parse both Python 2.3 and 2.4